Cheating Craft: Anime

 The anime is directed by Keitaro Motonaga, with animation by Haoliners Animation League.
 Mai Matsuura and Norie Tanaka designed the characters.
 They also serve as chief animation directors, alongside Ryousuke Tanigawa.
 Yasunori Ebina is in charge of the sound effects and Go Sakabe is the composer of the series.
 Takamitsu Kouno collaborates on the writing of scenarios.
 Yutaka Kamogawa is credited as the main animator.
 Kenichi Ohnuki and Hisashi Saito are credited with design works, while Goichi Iwahata is credited with prop design.
 Kei Ichikura is the art director, while Hideki Imaizumi is the director of photography.
-Aiko Shinohara is in charge of the color designs.
+Aiko Shinohara is in charge of the color design.

-The female idol group Kamen Joshi performs the opening theme "Kasoku Suru Trial," while Aina Kusuda performs the ending theme song "Welcome Future," with lyrics by Saori Kodama, composition by Takahiro Yamada, and arrangement by Shinya Saitou.
+The female idol group Kamen Joshi performs the opening theme "Kasoku Suru Trial", while Aina Kusuda performs the ending theme song "Welcome Future", with lyrics by Saori Kodama, composition by Takahiro Yamada, and arrangement by Shinya Saitou.